 Bruce Dawe: The first poet I wasn’t forced to read.
 Came to me via a school text book, but the language was so dazzling, the rhythm and metre and in-your-faceness of works like Enter Without So Much as Knocking— a performance of which was, for years, my party piece– blew me away after years of da-da da-da da-da da-DA da-dum da-dum da-DUM… Still, for me, the best poet Australia has ever produced, a world class talent, with power, grace and laser-like accuracy in his words.

-, backwards– I have– and you’ll discover a work so cogent and narratively solid that it works equally well in both directions and is still utterly bugfuck as all get out.
-The first time I read Palahniuk’s work it wasn’t just a revelation: it was permission
+Chuck Palahniuk: At his best, there’s nobody better at balls-to-the-wall gonzo insanity than Palahniuk.
+There’s such a spiralling whirlwind of circumstance going on in his plots that it’s easy to overlook just how beautifully his best novels are constructed.
+Read his best work, Rant, backwards– I have– and you’ll discover a work so cogent and narratively solid that it works equally well in both directions and is still utterly bugfuck as all get out.
+The first time I read Palahniuk’s work it wasn’t just a revelation: it was permission.

 Terry Pratchett: If you think Pratchett is a fantasy writer, you’ve not been paying attention.
 He is, simply, the best social satirist of the 20th Century: Tom Sharpe with attitude, and the keenest eye and turn of phrase in literature.
 He’s not just funny, he’s accurate.
 I couldn’t believe, when I first read him, that he was getting away with so much, so blatantly, and being so awarded by the very people he was skewering so unmercifully in every book.
 There is no better writer, and arguably never has been a better writer, at creating an unbelievable world so utterly, painfully believable.
 He is the Masterclass.